LASIK Laser Vision Correction at Bernitsky Vision in Albuquerque

 - Personalized Attention – Dr. Bernitsky meets with each patient personally and takes the time to learn about your lifestyle, medical history, and vision goals in order to customize your treatment plan.

-- Advanced Technology – We work to stay abreast of the latest developments in vision care and we utilize advanced LASIK technology for optimal results.
+- Advanced Technology – We work to stay abreast of the latest developments in vision care and we utilize advanced LASIK technology for all-laser LASIK with optimal results.

 - Flexible Payment Options – We strive to make LASIK affordable for Albuquerque residents by offering a variety of budget-friendly payment options.